survivejs/maintenance-book/manuscript/appendices/02-customizing-eslint.md

 ## Conclusion

-Especially the fact that you can customize ESLint to various purposes makes it a powerful tool.
+You can customize ESLint to various purposes.
 Thanks to its vibrant ecosystem, it's likely you find rules that are close to your purposes.
 Those make excellent starting points for your own development.

 To recap:

 * ESLint allows rules to be skipped locally.
 Use this feature sparingly.
 * You can override ESLint environment per file.
-It's good to consider other solutions if you notice a lot of overrides in your source, though.
+It's good to consider other approaches if you notice a lot of overrides in your source, though.
 * ESLint can be extended through plugins.
 They allow you to adjust its behavior to your liking.
 Given the ecosystem is strong, check it first before going this way.